 Needless to say, it’s all like water off a duck’s back to Ryan, who, I’ve decided, is therefore like a cross between Albert Einstein and Mr Miyagi.
 Feelings of musical inadequacy are not helped when stood next to Polixenes, contemporary opera legend, old mate, and fellow beer-lover, Leigh Melrose, a man for whom rearranging his larynx like a Rubik’s Cube to satisfy the whims of modern composers is but a trifle.

 And not just him, either.
-The staggering level of musicianship shown by all the singers – Sophie Bevan, Sue Bickley, Neal Davies, Sam Price, Tim Robinson, even that Anthony Gregory bloke – left me feeling like the new boy at school.
+The staggering level of musicianship shown by all the singers – Sophie Bevan, Sue Bickley, Neal Davies, Sam Price, Tim Robinson, Anthony Gregory – left me feeling like the new boy at school.

 I couldn’t even bury my head in the acting side of things, because the director, Rory Kinnear, is something of an expert in that department.